 There are three main varieties of meteorites

 Stones (95 per cent of meteorite falls): these are silicate rocks (some resembling terrestrial volcanic rocks) derived from melted and unmelted asteroids, the Moon, and Mars.
+Some were melted in their parent bodies; in others one can discern the raw ingredients of the planets.
+Some stones may have brought water and organic compounds to the Earth, facilitating the origin of life.

 Irons (4 per cent of falls): these are metallic iron-nickel masses, predominantly from the cores of melted asteroids.

 Stony irons (1 per cent of falls): these half-stone, half-metal samples are formed on or within melted asteroids by the mixing of metal core material with silicate rocks.
+One class of these meteorites, the pallasites, are widely considered the most beautiful extraterrestrial substance known.

 Meteorites have been pelting the Earth throughout geological history.
 Sixty-six million years ago, an asteroid (essentially a giant meteorite) slammed into the Yucatán Peninsula in Mexico, causing a mass extinction that wiped out the dinosaurs.
 Had that meteorite missed, there would be no cows, cats, pigs or people on this planet right now.